-As of December 31, 2018, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates beneficially owned approximately 86.8% of our outstanding common stock in the aggregate, assuming the exercise of all outstanding options and automatic net exercise of all outstanding warrants at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-We expect that immediately following completion of this offering, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates will beneficially own approximately 74.5% of the outstanding shares of our common stock in the aggregate, based on the number of shares outstanding as of December 31, 2018 and assuming the exercise of all options and automatic net exercise of all warrants.
+As of December 31, 2018, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates beneficially owned approximately 86.9% of our outstanding common stock in the aggregate, assuming the exercise of all outstanding options and automatic net exercise of all outstanding warrants at the initial public offering price of \$20.00 per share.
+We expect that immediately following completion of this offering, our directors, officers and each stockholder holding 5% or more of our outstanding common stock and their affiliates will beneficially own approximately 71.8% of the outstanding shares of our common stock in the aggregate, based on the number of shares outstanding as of December 31, 2018 and assuming the exercise of all options and automatic net exercise of all warrants.
 In addition, entities affiliated with Warburg Pincus & Co. hold over fifty percent of our capital stock prior to this offering and following the offering we are required to nominate and use commercially reasonable efforts to have a number of individuals proportionate to the number of shares of common stock held by them compared to the number of shares of common stock outstanding, designated by each of Warburg Pincus & Co. and entities affiliated with the Vertical Group, L.P., elected to the board of directors.
 As a result, the above stockholders, if they act together, and Warburg Pincus & Co., acting alone, will be able to exert significant influence over the management and affairs of our company and most matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
-We have not elected under the rules of the Nasdaq Stock Exchange to take advantage of the "controlled company" exemption to opt out of any corporate governance requirements, but this concentration of ownership may have the effect of delaying or preventing a change in control, might adversely affect the market price of our common stock and may not be in the best interests of our other stockholders.
+We have not elected under the rules of the Nasdaq Stock Market to take advantage of the "controlled company" exemption to opt out of any corporate governance requirements, but this concentration of ownership may have the effect of delaying or preventing a change in control, might adversely affect the market price of our common stock and may not be in the best interest